gaoisbest/NLP-Projects/Word2vec/README.md

 Document 2: They like drinking coffee.
 ```

-## One-hot vector
+## 1. One-hot vector
-Represent every word as |V|*1 vector, with one denotes the word index, and others are all 0.
+Represent every word as `|V|*1` vector, with one denotes the word index, and others are all 0.

 #### Pros and cons
-* Dot product of any two word vectors is zero, therefore, one-hot vector can not tell the similarity.
+- Dot product of any two word vectors is zero, therefore, one-hot vector can not tell the words similarity.

-## Count vector
+### 1.1.
+Count vector

 |          | also |   coffee      |   drinking |       I        |     like      |     They     |     water    |
 |   :---:  | :---:|     :---:     |    :---:   |        :---:   |    :---:      |     :---:    |     :---:    |